dired-ufla/usefulqueries/README.md

 # Plugin UsefulQueries
-This plugin has two reports that give information to the admin detects inactive courses at Moodle platform.
+This report plugin allows administrators to execute useful queries in Moodle database, in an easy way.

-The first one lists all courses without enrolled professors.
+## Releases

-The second one lists all courses without enrolled students.
+* 1.0: in this version, the following queries are available:

-Releases
+    - List all courses without enrolled professors.
-* v1.0: initial version
+    - List all courses without enrolled students.